AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

    5 | GNATemulator executable name and version | powerpc-elf-gnatemu x.y.t

-For the GNAT Pro compilation switches, additional options which do not influence code generation, e.g. controlling warnings or confirming compiler defaults, are allowed.
+For the GNAT Pro compilation switches, additional options which do not influence code generation are allowed.
+This may, for example, include options controlling warnings, confirming compiler defaults, or designating a configuration pragma file which contains only pragmas not influencing code generation (``Restriction_Warnings`` pragmas or specific ``Restrictions`` such as ``No_Direct_Boolean_Operators`` for instance).

 The Runtime Library Profile indication conveys the --RTS switch for which the Qualification Environment should be setup, designating a runtime library